manpen/twin_width/README.md

 - The solution is emitted via STDOUT
 - Additional information are printed via STDERR
 - If the program panics (non-zero return code), the output shall be disregarded
+- The exact solver terminates once optimality of the solution was established
+- The heuristic solver keeps running until it receives a SIGTERM and then dumps the best solution found